360 DEGREES VANISHING

 A PROJECT BY SELVEN O'KEEF JARMON AND ART LEAGUE HOUSTON

 Started in 2014, 360 Degrees Vanishing (360DVP) is an international public art and cultural exchange project between South Africa and Houston by artist Selven O’Keef Jarmon.
-The project features a series of four monumental beaded tapestries which will be mounted on the exterior walls of the ALH building.
-The tapestries have been fabricated by a group of fifteen highly skilled beaders from sewing co-ops throughout the Eastern Cape of South Africa, who were artists in residence at ALH.
-They traveled to Houston in three separate groups over an eight month period beginning in the summer of 2014 and ending in the winter of 2015.
-During this time, over 1,000 volunteers from across Houston, ages 5 to 93, met and worked in tandem with the South African beaders at workshops held at venues across Houston to create the tapestries.
+The project features a monumental beaded tapestry which will be mounted on the south west corner of the ALH building.
+The tapestry have been fabricated by a group of fifteen highly skilled beaders from sewing co-ops throughout the Eastern Cape of South Africa, who were artists in residence at ALH.
+They traveled to Houston in three separate groups over an 12 month period beginning in the summer of 2014 and ending in the winter of 2015.
+During this time, over 1,000 volunteers from across Houston, ages 5 to 93, met and worked in tandem with the South African beaders at workshops held at venues across Houston to create the tapestry.
 The creative community that grew up around the project reflected the global diversity and spirit of Houston.
 Once the project is installed on the ALH building, the audience will include the 44,000 cars that pass by the ALH building daily; the 1000+ students who attend the ALH School annually; students participating in the ALH Teen Intensive and ArtBound!
 Programs; artists in the ALH Healing Art Program, Inversion Coffee Shop customers, and ALH exhibition artists and attendee’s.

 The concept of the 360DVP addresses the gradual disappearance of the tradition of beading culture within South Africa in particular, as well as the vanishing parts of various cultures that are taken for granted but have been disappearing from our everyday lives.
 The 360DVP re-imagines the possibilities of how a traditional medium, such as beading, can be re-envisioned and re-activated by placing it within a new context and landscape.
 This project is an international cultural exchange with South Africa and ALH is working with the South African Government as well as the Craft and Cultural Hub of the Eastern Cape and the South African Cultural Minister's Office.